-Some progress has been attained through various activities led by the Working Group for Female Employee Advancement as the first step in promoting diversity.
-Casio has now launched a Diversity Project that, starting in fiscal 2014, is focusing on enabling all employees-including seniors, persons with disabilities, and non-Japanese employees, not just women-to perform at their full potential and reach even greater heights.
+Some progress has been attained through various activities led by the Working Group for Female Employee Advancement, as the first step in promoting diversity.
+Casio is now focusing on enabling all employees-including seniors, persons with disabilities, and non-Japanese employees, not just women-to perform to their full potential and reach even greater heights.